Richard Taruskin

 Richard Filler Taruskin (April 2, 1945 – July 1, 2022) was an American musicologist and music critic who was among the leading and most prominent music historians of his generation.
-The breadth of his scrutiny into source material as well as musical analysis that combines sociological, cultural, and political perspectives, has incited much discussion, debate and controversy.
+The breadth of his scrutiny into source material as well as musical analysis that combines sociological, cultural, and political perspectives has incited much discussion, debate and controversy.
 He regularly wrote music criticism for newspapers including The New York Times.
-He researched a wide variety of areas, but a central topic was the Russian music of the 18th century to present day.
+He researched a wide variety of areas, but a central topic was Russian music from the 18th century to the present day.
 Other subjects he engaged with include the theory of performance, 15th-century music, 20th-century classical music, nationalism in music, the theory of modernism, and analysis.
 He is best known for his monumental survey of Western classical music, the six-volume Oxford History of Western Music.
-He received several awards, including the first Noah Greenberg Award from the American Musicological Society in 1978, and the Kyoto Prize in Arts and Philosophy in 2017.
+His awards include the first Noah Greenberg Award from the American Musicological Society in 1978 and the Kyoto Prize in Arts and Philosophy in 2017.

 Early life and education

-Richard Filler Taruskin was born on April 2, 1945, in New York, Taruskin was raised in a family described as liberal, intellectual, Jewish and musical; his mother, Beatrice (Filler), was a piano teacher and father, Benjamin Taruskin, an amateur violinist.
+Richard Filler Taruskin was born on April 2, 1945, in New York.
+Taruskin was raised in a family described as liberal, intellectual, Jewish and musical; his mother, Beatrice (Filler), was a piano teacher and father, Benjamin Taruskin, an amateur violinist.
 He attended the High School of Music & Art, now part of Fiorello H. LaGuardia High School, where he studied cello.
 Taruskin went on to receive his B.A. magna cum laude (1965), M.A.
 (1968), and Ph.D. in historical musicology (1976) from Columbia University.
 As a choral conductor he directed the Columbia University Collegium Musicum.
 He played the viola da gamba with the Aulos Ensemble from the late 1970s to the late 1980s.

 During his PhD studies, he worked with Paul Henry Lang, who had pioneered placing music within its socio-cultural context, as in Music in Western Civilization.
 Through a family member who had stayed in Russia after the Revolution, Taruskin had access to recordings of Russian operas besides the most familiar ones, which sparked his interest in Russian music.
 He went to Moscow for a year on a Fulbright Scholarship, where he was interested not only in the language and music, but also in the way music connects to social and political history.
-In the 1980s, he explored the archives of Igor Stravinsky, when they were held by the New York Public Library.
+In the 1980s he explored the archives of Igor Stravinsky when they were held by the New York Public Library.